idekerlab/hiview/README.md

 ## What is HiView?
 _HiView_ (http://hiview.ucsd.edu/) is a web application for visualizing hierarchical structure and the data that supports this structure.
 Hierarchical structure is stored and represented by a data structure called an ontology.

-Users can upload their own ontologies using the ddot Python package ([source code](https://github.com/michaelkyu/ddot) and [tutorial](https://github.com/michaelkyu/ddot/blob/master/examples/Tutorial.ipynb)) and then view them on HiView.
+Users can upload their own ontologies using the [ddramutils](https://github.com/idekerlab/ddramutils) and then view them on HiView.

 ## Updates
 * 12/4/2018 - v1.5 release